Cleaning up the waste recycle myth

 The recycling facilities will not open plastic bags to look at what is inside.
 So please do not put recyclable items in plastic bags.
 Those bags can be recycled, but in a different process.
 There might be a place where you live that accepts plastic bags.

 If you have a chance and nothing important is on it, do not shred paper as it lowers the quality and the facilities will not accept it.
 Do not try to recycle paper in a plastic bag, as that will stop it from being recycled.

-In the old time, these hangers were made of wood.
+In the old-time, they made these hangers of wood.
 Especially for men’s jackets and coats.
 They are sturdy and big.
 Nowadays hangers are usually made of plastic or wire.
-You should not throw them away, instead take them to the local dry cleaner.
+You should not throw them away, instead, take them to the local dry cleaner.
 They probably will be well accepted there.

 Not all glass is the same and broken glass or mirrors would be a hazard to the workers in the facility.
-Bottles and glass jars are recycled in a different way.
+They recycle bottles and glass jars differently.
 We collect these glass items and once a month they are taken to the glass collection container on the road.

 The distinct light bulbs

 The old incandescent bulbs are not available in stores anymore.
 At home, I still have a small stock of these light bulbs.
 Then came the energy-efficient Compact Fluorescent Lamp (CFL).
 The problem with these lamps is that they contain a slight amount of mercury.

 These types of lamps form a danger to our environment when they are dumped in a landfill.